puppetlabs/puppet-rfc/arm-0.arm/arm.md

   major version 1.0.
 Submissions must be made by sending mail to the [Puppet Developers](https://groups.google.com/group/puppet-dev) mailing list.
-Language changes require a summary of any differences between the original and the Submitted proposal to the language-team list, and again two +1s are necessary to green-light the proposal for implementation.
+Language changes require a summary of any differences between the original and the Submitted proposal to the language-arms list, and again two +1s are necessary to green-light the proposal for implementation.